 The Botswana Harvard HIV Reference Laboratory (BHHRL) is a state-of-the-art research facility located on the grounds of Princess Marina Hospital in Gaborone.
-The building, a three-floor, 25,000-square-foot facility, houses both laboratory and office space for the Botswana Harvard AIDS Institute Partnership (BHP).
+The building, a three-floor, 25,000-square-foot facility, houses both laboratory and office space for the Botswana Harvard Health Partnership (BHP).

 The laboratory serves as the central facility for processing and testing of clinical specimens, for monitoring changes in the regional HIV epidemic, and for conducting BHP research studies.
 The laboratory is a crucial part of Botswana’s HIV surveillance activities, especially as they pertain to HIV prevalence and incidence rates.

 One floor of the laboratory is dedicated to high-volume routine testing of clinical specimens.
 The assays are fully automated and include HIV RNA PCR viral load, CD4/CD8 counts by flow cytometry, serological ELISA assays, and routine chemistry and hematology.
 HIV diagnostic Western blot and other STIs (HSV-2 ELISA, Chlamydia and Gonorrhea PCR) are also conducted.
 The remaining two floors include laboratory research facilities.
 Laboratory space is dedicated for sophisticated molecular research of HIV, SARS-CoV-2, and other pathogens, as well as a BL3 facility for virus isolation and culture.